john-cd/rust_howto/bk/src/categories/graphics/webgpu.md

 `cargo`: The standard Rust build tool.

 For WebGPU development in Rust, `wgpu` is the essential crate.
 You'll use it to interact with the WebGPU API, manage resources, configure pipelines, and write shaders in WGSL. `winit` is needed for window management.
-Linear algebra libraries are important for graphics calculations.
+[Linear algebra][p-linear-algebra] libraries are important for graphics calculations.
 Debugging is typically done through browser developer tools or platform-specific tools.

 </div>